Frequently Asked Questions

 Can families visit the kids/youths in the Binkadi homes?

-Family visits within in the home or possible on a case by case basis.
+Family visits within the home are made on a case-by-case basis.

 What rights do children and youth have while in care at Binkadi?